Donald Trump set for busy day in Las Vegas on Saturday

 “It’s an honor to have a sitting Republican president visit any of our political parties,” said Bailor, the party’s executive director of three years.
 “I’m very honored to have the president visit my home state.
 It’s a big day for me and for our staff.”

 Trump will land at McCarran International Airport at 10:50 a.m.
-Saturday before heading to the Suncoast Hotel and Casino, for the GOP state convention.
-The president will attend a private fundraiser for Sen. Dean Heller — who faces the re-election battle of his career against Democratic Rep. Jacky Rosen — before addressing party delegates at noon.
+Saturday before heading to the Suncoast for the GOP state convention.
+The president will attend a private fundraiser for U.S. Sen. Dean Heller — who faces the re-election battle of his career against Democratic Rep. Jacky Rosen — before addressing party delegates at noon.

 Traffic could be snarled around the 215 Beltway and along Interstate 15 on Saturday, transportation officials said.